 Last Updated on 13.7.23 by Gemma Lingard

 A smattering of entrepreneurial spirit runs through us all.
-We’ve all had a thought at least once in our lives along the lines of: ‘I could do that’, ‘if this business did this, it would be so much better’ or started a sentence with, ‘you know what would be a good idea?’
-In many it is more than a spiritual smattering.
+We’ve all had a thought at least once in our lives along the lines of: ‘I could do that’, ‘If this business did this, it would be so much better’ or started a sentence with, ‘You know what would be a good idea?’
+In many, it is more than a spiritual smattering.
 Every business there has ever been started from a thought which manifested itself into an idea which then turned into something tangible.

-- An Entrepreneurial Mindset
+An Entrepreneurial Mindset

-‘Mighty oaks from little acorns grow’ – In other words you have to start from somewhere and who knows, your idea might grow into something you could have only dreamed of.
-To start a business however, you need to have that all-important idea.
+‘Mighty oaks from little acorns grow’ – In other words, you have to start from somewhere and who knows, your idea might grow into something you could have only dreamed of.
+To start a business, however, you need to have that all-important idea.
 What do you want to do?
 What expert service can you provide?
 How can you do it better than someone else?
 What product do you want to bring to market?

 Know Your Market

 Your market consists broadly of three main constituents: your customers, your competitors and your suppliers.
 It goes without saying that your customers are the ones who are going to give you an income so you need to know exactly what they want, what they like and how much they’ll spend to give you an insight.
 You might think there is a gap in the particular field you’re interested in or you may believe that you can either do something better than an existing business or bring something slightly different and stylish to the market.
-Market trends often bring about new opportunities and avenues, for example an explosive trend at the minute is craft, micro-breweries producing weird and wonderful ales.
+Market trends often bring about new opportunities and avenues, for example, an explosive trend at the minute is craft, micro-breweries producing weird and wonderful ales.

 Desire & Motivation

 Although this sounds obvious, a desire to run your own business is integral; but this has to be done for the right reasons.
 Sometimes just saying that you don’t want to work for your boss anymore isn’t enough because it’s not a lasting reason.
 Running your own company is going to be hard work, going about this half-heartedly is going to be a waste of your time.